TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 }
 ```

-As you can see in this sample, I now have two `update` functions: `fixedUpdate` and `update`, which correspond to the two mentioned before.
+As you can see in this sample, we now have two `update` functions: `fixedUpdate` and `update`, which correspond to the two mentioned before.
-Another remark: I am using `System.nanoTime()` instead of `System.currentTimeMillis()`, because of its seemingly higher precision and consistency (which comes at a insignificantly higher computational cost).
+Another remark: I am using `System.nanoTime()` instead of `System.currentTimeMillis()`, because of its seemingly higher precision and consistency (which comes at an insignificantly higher computational cost).

-The other thing I just have to point out here is my first encounter with *JOML*, the math library, where I learned that reading the docs is better than just assuming that JOML works like glm (my assumption stemmed from the fact that JOML is shipped as an addon to lwjgl, like glm is for OpenGL in a C++ context, for doing vector and matrix algebra).
+The other thing I just have to point out here is my first encounter with *JOML*, the math library, where I learned that reading the docs is better than just assuming that JOML works like glm (my assumption stemmed from the fact that JOML is shipped as an addon to lwjgl like glm is for OpenGL in a C++ context for doing vector and matrix algebra).
 Look at the following scenario: For my camera, I've set up three vectors (as suggested [here](https://learnopengl.com/#!Getting-started/Camera)), `forward`, `up` and `right`, which point in the direction they are named, while taking the camera's rotation (`pitch` and `yaw`) into consideration.
-With such an approach, we have to recalculate these vectors everytime `pitch` or `yaw` are changing, so I ported the C++ code directly to Java using JOML instead of glm.
+With such an approach, we have to recalculate these vectors everytime `pitch` or `yaw` changes, so I ported the C++ code directly to Java using JOML instead of glm.
 Then it looked like this:
 ```
 forward.x = (float)(Math.cos(Math.toRadians(yaw)) * Math.cos(Math.toRadians(pitch)));